Unity-Billal-mesloub/eslint-plugin-import/README.md

 `.eslintignore` will be updated to work more like a `.gitignore`, which should support proper ignoring of absolute paths via `--stdin-filename`.

-In the meantime, see [roadhump/SublimeLinter-eslint#58](https://github.com/roadhump/SublimeLinter-eslint/issues/58) for more details and discussion, but essentially, you may find you need to add the following `SublimeLinter` config to your Sublime project file:

 ```json
 {
     "folders":